 1. Supplier reliability

 Knowing the lead times and supplier constraints for every SKU and its supplier is critical for effective replenishment, as supplier lead times significantly affect stock availability and service levels.
 For example, the Chinese New Year often causes significant supply disruptions, as many Chinese manufacturers shut down production, which many western distributors fail to account for in their replenishment planning.

 2. Goods in transit

-When setting accurate reorder quantities, it’s not enough to simply know what you currently have in stock.
-For a complete overview of your stock levels, you also need to know what’s on the way to your warehouse from your suppliers.
-This may seem obvious, but most ERPs and other systems don’t have this information available in a way that’s easy to retrieve.
+When setting accurate reorder quantities, you need to know more than what you currently have in stock – you need a complete overview of your stock levels.
+This means you also need to know what’s coming to your warehouse from your supplier and great trend-driven demand forecasts that include seasonality and other variations.
+While this may seem obvious, most ERPs and other systems either don’t have this information available in an easily retrievable way or don’t have it at all, so it’s easy to miss.

-Demand forecasting, inventory policies and replenishment activities are the core foundations of inventory optimisation.
-Each aspect is crucial to guaranteeing you have the right stock in the right places at the right time.
+As we’ve explained, bringing the core inventory optimisation techniques of demand forecasting, inventory policies, and replenishment activities into your inventory planning can increase efficiencies and reduce costs.
+Each aspect is crucial to guarantee you have the right stock in the right places at the right time to meet customer demand.

-Whilst you can carry out inventory optimisation calculations in excel and manually enter them into your ERP, if you have hundreds of SKUs it’s almost impossible to manually track everything accurately.
+While you can carry out inventory optimisation calculations in Excel and manually enter them into your ERP, keeping accurate records is almost impossible if you have hundreds or thousands of SKUs.

 EazyStock inventory optimisation software automates your forecasting, stocking policies and reordering processes.
 It generates daily order proposals, so inventory management teams can choose to approve every order or manage by exception.
 The result is optimised inventory management that saves time, money and resources.

 If you’d like to know more about EazyStock, or inventory optimisation techniques, get in touch to speak to one of our friendly team.